 All registered athletes must meet their category fundraising commitment to participate.
 Teams may choose to combine fundraising raised by individual members, however.
 If your team is combining fundraising, your team captain will need to notify World T.E.A.M. by August 30 to avoid any credit card charges.

-Incoming donations and sponsor support for Adventure Team Challenge primarily covers the event costs.
+Incoming donations and sponsor support for Adventure Team Challenge primarily covers program costs.
 This includes providing transportation, lodging and meals for our participating athletes, as well as permitting and reservation fees.
-If there are funds remaining following paying of all event expenses, these are applied to upcoming inclusive World T.E.A.M. events nationally.
+If there are funds remaining following paying of all expenses, these are applied to upcoming inclusive World T.E.A.M. programs nationally.

-World T.E.A.M. is a federally-recognized 501(c)3 not-for-profit entity based in Holbrook, New York and incorporated in North Carolina.
-Detailed financial information about the organization, including IRS Form 990s for most years dating back to 1994, and annual reviews can be found on our organization’s financial page.
+World T.E.A.M. is a federally-recognized 501(c)3 not-for-profit entity based in Boston, Massachusetts and incorporated in North Carolina.
+Detailed financial information about the organization, including IRS Form 990s for most years dating back to 1994, a recent audited financial statement, and annual reviews can be found on our organization’s financial page.
 Since we are a small organization with only a few staff members, in 2017, about 89 cents of every incoming dollar went directly toward supporting our sporting programs and our participating athletes.

 Participants who receive checks from donors in support of their fundraising should package and mail these to World T.E.A.M.‘s finance office in Holbrook, New York.
 Please include a note as to which fundraising account should be credited.
+Alternatively, you may download, print and complete our PDF-format mailed check form to include with your check.
 All checks must be received no later than Wednesday, August 28 to be added to your rider and team fundraising totals.
 After that date, please bring the checks with you to athlete check-in and registration.
 Our mailing address for donations is:

 Adventure Team Challenge Colorado 2019